Moon Over Naples: "Spanish Eyes"

-The Austrian singer Freddy Quinn, a friend of Kaempfert who was involved in the production of Quinn's hit song "Die Gitarre und das Meer", first recorded "Spanish Eyes" in 1965 with English lyrics written by Eddie Snyder.
-It was released in the United States by Polydor, and as it was rising in the regional charts, the single by Quinn was pulled from the market due to a dispute over the rights to the song between Polydor and Kaempfert's label Decca.
+The Austrian singer Freddy Quinn was the first artist who recorded "Spanish Eyes" in 1965 with English lyrics written by Eddie Snyder and Charles Singleton.
+Quinn was a friend of Kaempfert who was involved in the production of Quinn's hit song "Die Gitarre und das Meer".
+Quinn's recording of "Spanish Eyes" was released in the United States in 1965 by Polydor.
+However, as the single by Quinn was rising in Billboard's regional charts, it was pulled from the market due to a dispute over the rights to the song between Polydor and Kaempfert's label Decca.

 Al Martino version

+According to Al Martino, Kaempfert was interested for him to record the song, and sent him a copy of the instrumental version of "Moon Over Naples", which Martino thought had the potential to be a hit.
+However, Martino did not like the lyrics of a vocal version he later heard, and told Kaempfert's publisher so.
+Singleton and Snyder, the original lyricists, were employed to rewrite the lyrics.
+Martino, satisfied with the new lyrics, contacted Kaempfert to request that he come and help with the recording in New York because he liked the sound of Kaempfert's recording.
+Martino recorded the song as "Spanish Eyes", with Kaempfert also playing on the record.

-"Spanish Eyes" was recorded by Al Martino and it became a hit single in 1966.
-The song was released in late 1965 in the United States, and it reached number 15 on the Billboard Hot 100 and spent four weeks atop the Billboard Easy Listening chart in early 1966.
-This vocal version was also a hit in Europe, where it sold an estimated 800,000 copies in Germany and made the UK Singles Chart twice, peaking at number 49 in 1970 and then reaching number five in August 1973.
+"Spanish Eyes" was released in the late 1965 in the United States, and it reached number 15 on the Billboard Hot 100 and spent four weeks atop the Billboard Easy Listening chart in early 1966.
+This vocal version was also a hit in Europe, where it sold an estimated 800,000 copies in Germany.

-All subsequent English versions use the title of "Spanish Eyes", with both Singleton and Snyder credited as lyricists.
+It appeared on the UK Singles Chart twice, first peaking at number 49 in 1970.
+Later in 1973, a deejay decided to play the song, and it received a strong response from the audience, and the song was re-released.
+It reached number five in August 1973.